Madrid, Spain | Semester at Comillas Pontifical University

 The International and Graduate Affairs Office of The Ohio State University Moritz College of Law and Comillas Pontifical University have partnered to provide an exchange opportunity for students in both universities.
 To create opportunities for students to gain exposure to international law, comparative legal issues, and the systems and cultures of other nations.
 Global competency and an appreciation for cultural diversity are imperative skills that lawyers need to possess and meaningfully cultivate in order to be effective advocates, thought leaders, and citizens in today’s deeply interconnected world.
 Through the proposed exchange program, highly qualified law students from the partner schools would be able to sample the vast academic and cultural programs that each school has to offer and would return to their home countries armed with an enriched understanding of the law through a transnational lens.

-Fall Semester 2017: September 4th to December 22nd (depending on exam schedule) Orientation for International Students: 3 weekdays before classes start
+Fall Semester: Early September to late December (depending on exam schedule) Orientation for International Students: 3 weekdays before classes start

-Spring Semester 2018: January 15th to May 23rd (depending on exam schedule) Orientation for International Students: 3 weekdays before classes start
+Spring Semester: Mid-January to late May (depending on exam schedule) Orientation for International Students: 3 weekdays before classes start

 Comillas Faculty of Law offers a Master’s Degree in International and European Business Law.
 This program is offered entirely in English, and Moritz College of Law students would take courses during their semester abroad through this program.
 The program is designed not only for JD candidates at US law schools, but also for students from all over the world who have an undergraduate degree in law.
 Students take courses that are based in the case method, encouraging students to come to class prepared and ready to engage with classmates and professors through active discussion and debate.
 These courses are complimented with practical seminars and lectures, visits to law firms and professional seminars, and networking opportunities with leading Spanish and European legal professionals.
 The Faculty of Law is housed in the Comillas Catholic Institute of Business Administration and Management and offers studies in the area of Law, Business Administration and Management, and Political Sciences and Public Administration.
 Please read the information for Exchange Students studying law here and the Comillas Program Information Sheet here.
 Information in these resources are updated each Spring for the following academic year.